Cararr/Heroic-Arena/README.md

 ## Goal of creating this app

-The purpose of this app was to train my React and Node skills gained through [Codecademy](https://www.codecademy.com/learn).
+The purpose of this app was to practice my knowledge of React and Node gained through [Codecademy](https://www.codecademy.com/learn).
 This is my first full stack (React, Node.js, sqlite) app.

 ## Deployment